OpenDataAnalytics/dauber/README.md

-This project is an APACHE liscenced project for managing and running Ansible playbooks
+This project is an Apache 2.0 liscenced project for managing and running Ansible playbooks.